 2 min read

-State fire officials are investigating the circumstances surrounding a fire at a vacant home on Pike Street.
+State fire officials are investigating the circumstances surrounding a fire that destroyed a vacant home, where people had been reported squatting, on Pike Street.

 Just before 3:30 p.m.
 Saturday, multiple 911 calls were made reporting a structure fire at 33 Pike Street.
 Pike Street connects Western Avenue with Green Street just east of the Augusta State Airport.